 Manual migration required

-While many Tines components can be transferred automatically between tenants using stories, certain elements require manual migration.
+While many Tines Stories components can be transferred automatically between tenants using stories, certain elements require manual migration.
 The following items cannot be pushed to a production tenant through automated workflows and must be configured directly in the target environment.

 1. Credentials migration